code-server-boilerplates/starter-pack/README.md

 ```

 * [ ] Update deployment docs in `guides` directory.
 Ensure that replace any `https://cdrs-deploy.repohubdev.tk/<METHOD>/example-project` into `https://cdrs-deploy.repohubdev.tk/<METHOD>/<SLUGGIFIED-PROJECT-NAME-HERE>`. (`<METHOD>` is either `railway`, `heroku`, or `divio`, but every PaaS with Dockerfile support should be fine)
 * [ ] Have any referral links for Linode or Digital Ocean?
-Replace `https://rtapp.tk/SERVICEHERE-thepinsteam` into `https://rtapp.tk/SERVICEHERE-thepinsteam`.
+Replace `https://rtapp.tk/SERVICEHERE-thepinsteam` into `https://rtapp.tk/SERVICEHERE-yourusernamehere`.
 Remember to create these shortlinks using our Kutt.it instance at <https://rtapp.tk>. (`SERVICEHERE` is either `linode` or `digitalocean`)
 * [ ] Change `Andrei Jiroh, Code Server Boilerplates maintainers, and its Contributors` in LICENSE file into `<Your name> and its Contributors` if you prefer not to bring this template into the `@code-server-boilerplates` org.
 Otherwise, change it into `<Your name>, Code Server Boilerplates maintainers, and its Contributors`.
+* [ ] Create an PAT using your account (service account is always preferred and we usually use them here).
+If you prefer not to, [request for our service account's PAT](rtapp.tk/ghp-request-form) and invite `RecapTimeBot` into your repi as an collaborator (or as an outside collaborator with write access).
+Remember that the PAT we gave to you is valid for 2 years and can be renewable, as long as you comply with the policies.
+* [ ] Read any comments in [`.github/workflows/push-to-registry.yml`](/.github/workflows/push-to-registry.yml)` if there's needed changes.
 * [ ] Adopt [the Community Code of Conduct](https://github.com/MadeByThePinsHub/policies/blob/main/CODE_OF_CONDUCT.md), which based on Contributor Convenant v2.0.
+If you prefer not to go to
 * [ ] Finally, register your Code Server Boilerplate [here](https://cdr-deploy.repohubdev.tk/register) and our robots will send you both an invite into `@code-server-boilerplates` org through mail and also an new issue in your repo on instructions.
-* [ ] Cheers!
-You just made it here.
-Probably now create new boilerplates straight to the org or even [join The Pins Team](https://rtapp.tk/join-thepinsteam) (it's optional btw, and if you're interested you'll be invited into `@MadeByThePinsHub/Community-Hubs-Network-Board` first by humans soon once you maintain atleast 3 boilerplates here, you can leave anytime) to help us maintain them, among other tasks.
+* [ ] Cheer, you just made it here!
+Congratulate yourself!
+  * Probably now create new boilerplates straight to the org or even [join The Pins Team](https://rtapp.tk/join-thepinsteam) (it's optional btw, and if you're interested you'll be invited into `@MadeByThePinsHub/Community-Hubs-Network-Board` first by humans soon once you maintain atleast 3 boilerplates here, you can leave anytime) to help us maintain them, among other tasks.

 ## Deploy